tsl0922/ttyd/README.md

-    --signal, -s            Signal to send to the command when exit it (default: SIGHUP) --reconnect, -r         Time to reconnect for the client in seconds (default: 10) --readonly, -R          Do not allow clients to write to the TTY --check-origin, -O      Do not allow websocket connection from different origin --once, -o              Accept only one client and exit on disconnection --ssl, -S               Enable ssl
+    --signal, -s            Signal to send to the command when exit it (default: SIGHUP) --reconnect, -r         Time to reconnect for the client in seconds (default: 10) --readonly, -R          Do not allow clients to write to the TTY --client-option, -t     Send option to client (format: key=value), repeat to add more options --check-origin, -O      Do not allow websocket connection from different origin --once, -o              Accept only one client and exit on disconnection --ssl, -S               Enable ssl